-2. Drain out the remaining liquid before boiling.
+2. Drain out and discard the remaining liquid before boiling.

-3. Boil water and reduce heat to low-medium.
-Add the soaked garbanzo beans (without the liquid) and boil for 3-4 hours or until they are cooked all the way through and fairly mushy.
+3. Boil 6 cups of water in a medium to large sauce pan and reduce heat to low-medium.
+Add the soaked garbanzo beans and boil for 3-4 hours or until they are cooked all the way through and fairly mushy.
 You will probably need to keep an eye on this and add more water as needed.

 4. If you have a pressure cooker, this is a much quicker method and should be used instead.

-5. Once fully cooked, drain the liquid and let cool to about room temperature.
+5. Once fully cooked, drain the liquid and let the beans cool to about room temperature.

-- This can be used to make a hummus wrap, a healthy dip for veggies, chips or pretzels; a collard green wrap (for those that are grain-free), or top it on your salad for a healthy protein-packed satiating meal.
+7. This can be used to make a hummus wrap, a healthy dip for veggies, chips or pretzels.
+A collard green wrap is a great option for for those that are grain-free), or top it on your salad for a healthy protein-packed satiating meal.

 Garbanzo beans are said to be Vata-provoking due to their light and drying nature.
 Therefore many Vata types may experience gas and bloating after consumption.
 In order to avoid this unwanted occurrence, it is recommended to be make sure the soaking and cooking time of the beans is sufficient.
 After the cooking process, the beans should be extremely soft to touch with no remaining coarseness.
 Increase the soaking and cooking time as needed for this purpose.